info201b-2022-spring/final-projects-matruong2/README.md

 ## Domain of Interest

 -   Why are you interested in this field/domain?

     This is something that is prevalent in the world and does not seem to be going away anytime soon.
 Also we have two psychology majors.

 -   What other examples of data driven project have you found related to this domain (share at least 3)?
     1. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6068947/
-      This shows suicide rates and the epidemiology of it.
+      - This shows suicide rates and the epidemiology of it.
     2. https://www.frontiersin.org/articles/10.3389/fpsyt.2018.00540/full
-      This shows suicide risks in relation to youth.
+      - This shows suicide risks in relation to youth.
     3. https://jech.bmj.com/content/57/8/594
-      This shows unemployment rates and suicide looking ot see if the data can show causation instead of correlation.
+      - This shows unemployment rates and suicide looking to see if the data can show causation instead of correlation.

 -   What data-driven questions do you hope to answer about this domain (share at least 3)?